1959 United States Senate elections in Hawaii

 The 1959 United States Senate elections in Hawaii were held July 28, 1959.
-Following the admission of Hawaii as the fiftieth State in the union, the state held two simultaneous elections to determine their first senators.
+Following the admission of Hawaii as the 50th State in the union, the state held 2 simultaneous elections to determine its first senators.

 The elections were split between the Republican and Democratic parties.
-The new senators took office August 21.
+The new senators took office on August 21.
 Oren E. Long was given seniority based on his service as Governor of Hawaii.
-Hiram Fong became the first Asian American U.S. senator and the first person to be born outside of the contiguous United States.
+Hiram Fong became the first Asian-American U.S. senator and the first Senator to be born outside of the contiguous United States.

 Class 1

 This election was for the class 1 term expiring in 1965.
 It was won by Republican Hiram Fong.